-Welcome to the Roche Center for Catholic Education
+About the Roche Center

-Established by the Boston College Board of Trustees in 2007, The Barbara and Patrick Roche Center for Catholic Education of the Lynch School of Education builds on more than a half-century of research, teaching, and outreach related to Catholic schools at Boston College.
+Established by the Boston College Board of Trustees in 2007, The Barbara and Patrick Roche Center for Catholic Education of the Lynch School of Education and Human Development builds on more than a half-century of research, teaching, and outreach related to Catholic schools at Boston College.
 It brings under one banner strategic initiatives to develop vibrant and revitalized models for the future of Catholic education as an apostolate of hope.

 The Roche Family

-The Roches are noted philanthropists to worthy causes, including Catholic and public education, the Annual Appeal of the Archdiocese of Boston, the American Ireland Fund, the Parkway Boys and Girls Club, food pantries, elder assistance programs, and more.
-At BC, they established the Patrick E. and Barbara A. Roche Scholarship Fund for talented students with financial need, and the Barbara A. and Patrick E. Roche Chair in Economics, an endowed professorship currently held by Professor Arthur Lewbel.
+Headquartered in Wellesley, Roche Bros. has 18 Massachusetts locations, from Burlington to Cape Cod.
+Barbara and Patrick Roche are natives of Boston and ardent supporters of Catholic education.
+The Roches are noted philanthropists to worthy causes, including Catholic and public education, the Annual Appeal of the Archdiocese of Boston, the American Ireland Fund, food pantries, elder assistance programs, and more.
+At BC, they established the Patrick E. and Barbara A. Roche Scholarship Fund for talented students with financial need, and the Barbara A. and Patrick E. Roche Chair in Economics, an endowed professorship.

 Strategic Focus Areas